dinnerisserved/WiFiAnalyzer/README.md

 ## Data Export

-The WiFi Information Application supports exporting data in multiple file formats, allowing users to easily save, share, or further analyze their network information.
+The WiFi Analyzer Application supports exporting data in multiple file formats, allowing users to easily save, share, or further analyze their network information.
 Supported formats include:

 - CSV for easy spreadsheet integration
 - JSON for programmatic use